ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/steps/tutorial_fx_2.md

 ##### Actions

 Another core concept of Ankor are Actions.
-An [`Action`](#linkToDoc) is generally used to make user interaction explicit.
+An [`Action`](#TODOlinkToDoc) is generally used to make user interaction explicit.
 In this case however we use it to tell the Ankor server to set up a new view model for us (you can think of it as making the interaction that started the application explicit).
 An Action always gets invoked on a Ref, in this case it's the root reference.
 The server will process the action and return a response containing the initial state of the application.
 The data is JSON encoded and will look like this:

+    ::javascript
     {
         "senderId": "ankor-servlet-server",
         "modelId": "fe03c887-e024-4e51-8af0-dc3d4d4de340",